grochmal/mooc-stats/README.md

 Notably statistics on the attendance of the course and the confidence of participants in applying the knowledge in the material.

 The main analysis builds a data model which can be fit onto new datasets.
-The `mooc.ipynb` file contains the most throughout analysis and a complete data model.
+The `mooc-confidence-fl.ipynb` file contains the most throughout analysis and a complete data model.
 Construction of the notebook is divided into three parts:

 1. Data Model
 2. General Analysis